spiral/docs/orm/relations.md

 CREATE_INDEXES    | true                                  | Relation allowed to create indexes in outer table.
 NULLABLE          | true                                  | Nullable by default.

-BELONGS_TO relation can be inversed, however since ORM does not know if such relation must be inversed into HAS_ONE or HAS_MANY you have to clearly state that:
+BELONGS_TO relation can be inversed, however, since ORM does not know if relation must be inversed into HAS_ONE or HAS_MANY, you have to clearly state that using provided form:

 ```php
 'author'    => [